iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/GroupByClause.ecdbtest.md

 | BIN(11,21,31,34,53,21,14,14,55,22) | 2           | NotNull   |

-# GroupExp with order by clause
+# With order by clause

 - dataset: AllProperties.bim